ApexCaptain/Koconut/README.md

 }
 mainProcess()
 ```
 Now you have two different arrays.
 This is the problem.
 Since previous iterable classes don't support [Promise], you have to keep adding `for...of` or `for...in` statement over and over again into your source code.
-As time goes by and your software becomes more and more complicated, your data processing would be unrecognizable and frustrating.
+As time goes by and your software becomes more and more complicated, your data processing would be unrecognizable and messy.

 It would be great just if you can use `filter` function instead, right?